Container introduction

 ]

-For further details, see Google Container Registry - Advanced Authentication.
+For further details, see Google Artifact Registry - Advanced Authentication.

 GitHub Container Registry